Learning about your post 16 options

 Support during your annual review

-If you have an education, health and care (EHC) plan, your annual review in year 9 will start to focus on preparing for adulthood.
+If you have an education, health and care (EHC) plan, your review in year 9 will start to focus on preparing for adulthood.
 This includes thinking about your options and plans for post 16.
 It will discuss what support you need, from who and when.

 These plans will get developed at your annual reviews in year 10 and year 11.